nus-tic4002-AY2122S2/tp2/docs/UserGuide.md

 Format: `list [f]`

 Examples:
-* `list f` Shows a list of money owed to persons in the address book.
+* `list f` Shows a list of money owed to persons in the Contact Manager.

 ### Editing a person : `edit`